clambin/covid19/README.md

 - Grafana is used to visualize the data

 ## Installation
-A Docker image for the main Covid-19 tracker is available on [docker](https://hub.docker.com/r/clambin/covid19).
+A Docker image for the main Covid-19 tracker is available on [ghcr.io](https://github.com/clambin/covid19/pkgs/container/covid19).
 Images are available for amd64, arm64 & arm32.

-Binaries are also available at [github](https://github.com/clambin/covid19/releases).
+Binaries are also available on [github](https://github.com/clambin/covid19/releases).

 Alternatively, you can clone the repository and build from source: